 - Examines the legal and ethical issues of information use, including plagiarism, documentation of sources, and copyright.

-- Internet Evaluation.
+- Evaluating Internet Sources

 - A review of the five simple steps that can be used to determine the reliability of information found on the web--essential for anyone who intends to use the Internet for research purposes.